Radiation resistance: Radiation resistance of common antennas

 The above figures assume the antennas are made of thin conductors and sufficiently far away from large metal structures, that the dipole antennas are sufficiently far above the ground, and the monopoles are mounted over a perfectly conducting ground plane.

-The half-wave dipole's radiation resistance of 73 ohms is near enough to the characteristic impedance of common 50 Ohm and 75 Ohm coaxial cable that it can usually be fed directly without need of an impedance matching network.
+The zero thickness half-wave dipole's radiation resistance of 73 Ω (approx. 67 Ω finite thickness) is near enough to the characteristic impedance of common 50 Ω and 75 Ω coaxial cable that it can usually be fed directly without need of an impedance matching network.
 This is one reason for the wide use of the half wave dipole as a driven element in antennas.

 Relationship of monopoles and dipoles

 The radiation resistance of a monopole antenna created by replacing one side of a dipole antenna by a perpendicular ground plane is one-half of the resistance of the original dipole antenna.
 This is because the monopole radiates only into half the space, the space above the plane, so the radiation pattern is identical to half of the dipole pattern and therefore with the same input current it radiates only half the power.